perfumerlabs/images/upload/api.md

 ### Upload a video

-POST /video - upload a video, provide a file within form-data body with a key "file".
+POST /video - upload a video, provide a file within form-data body with a key "file" and scope key (optional).
 Video will be transcoded to mp4.

 Response: JSON with 8 fields - status, digest, name, extension, mimetype, size, download, preview.